 Unreal Engine: iOS, Android, VR, Linux, Windows PC, Mac OS X, SteamOS, HTML5, Xbox One, and PS4.

-Unity 3D: iOS, Android, Windows Phone 8, Tizen, Android TV and Samsung SMART TV, as well as Xbox One & 360, Windows PC, Mac OS X, Linux, Web Player, WebGL, VR(including Hololens), SteamOS, PS4, Playstation Vita, and Wii U.
+Unity 3D: iOS, Android, Windows Phone 8, Tizen, Android TV, and Samsung SMART TV, as well as Xbox One & 360, Windows PC, Mac OS X, Linux, Web Player, WebGL, VR(including Hololens), SteamOS, PS4, Playstation Vita, and Wii U.

 It seems Unity is the winner in this case.

-Ease of use
+Ease of use (Unity vs Unreal)

 Both interfaces are quite similar, with toolbars and settings within resizable & movable windows.
 Unreal’s user interface is quite bloated and complex.
 It takes more time than Unity 3D in many aspects.
 Assets take a long time to import and save, and simple tasks require extra steps.
 Unity 3D is fast, and the interface is quick and responsive.
 It’s light and it can run on Windows XP (SP2), while UE4 needs at least Windows 7 64-bit.
-Though the final product can look nicer in Unreal than in Unity 3D, it can take more efforts especially for beginners.
+Though the final product can look nicer in Unreal than in Unity 3D, it can take more effort, especially for beginners.

 Unreal Engine 4 has Blueprint visual scripting.
 A node-based scripting method right inside it.
 Technically you don’t need to write code.
 This is great for quickly prototyping levels, and you can even create entire games using the Blueprint.
 If you are not a programmer then you can build games with some limitations.